Hama (Yuan dynasty)

-Hama, (哈麻) courtesy name (士廉 (Shì lián)) was a Hui Kankali official and Tibetan monk in the Yuan dynasty who served as chief minister to the Emperor Shun.
+Hama (哈麻), courtesy name Shilian (士廉), was an ethnic Kangly official and Tibetan monk of China's Yuan dynasty.
+He served as chief minister to the Emperor Shun.

-After Toktagha's disgrace Hama was created first minister and Sue sue, his brother, chief censor of the Empire.
+After Toqto'a's disgrace, Hama was created chancellor, while his younger brother Xuexue (雪雪) was made the chief censor of the Yuan dynasty.
 Hama was made first minister and all power was then in his hands.
-Elated by this success, Hama decided to raise Ayushiridara to the throne.
-This plot was discovered, Hama was sentenced to exile and strangled by his enemies there in 1356, and Ayushiridara was pardoned.
+Elated by this success, Hama decided to place Ayushiridara on the throne.
+The plot was discovered, and Hama was sentenced to exile and strangled by his enemies there in 1356, while Ayushiridara was pardoned.